sierra-research/tau-bench/tau_bench/analysis_prompt.md

 ### **Step 2: Strengths and Weaknesses**

-Based on the quantitative results, provide a qualitative assessment of the agent's performance.
+Based on the quantitative results, provide a concise but insightful qualitative assessment of the agent's performance.

 * **Strengths:** Look for evidence of high resilience, efficiency in successful tasks, and patterns in how the agent achieves high scores.
 * **Weaknesses:** Analyze the failure breakdown.
 Does the agent struggle more with complete failures or partial credit scenarios?
 Is the Resilience Rate low?
 Does inefficiency significantly impact its scores?

 ### **Step 3: Notable Cases Analysis**

-Scan the JSON to find specific `task_id` examples that clearly illustrate the agent's capabilities.
+Scan the whole JSON file to find specific `task_id` examples that clearly illustrate the agent's capabilities.

 1.  **Notable Success Example:**
     * Find a task with a high score that prominently features the **Resilience Bonus**.